monek-ltd/Monek.Checkout.PrestaShop/monekcheckout/Readme.md

 ### Step 4: Upload the Monek Checkout Module
-Locate the 'Upload a module' button in the top right hand corner of the screen, press this and the drag the ps_monekcheckout folder from your download into the dialog box that appears.
+Locate the 'Upload a module' button in the top right hand corner of the screen, press this and the drag the monekcheckout folder from your download into the dialog box that appears.

 (You may need to Zip this folder in order to upload it to your site).